ahmedwab/Stocks-Web-Scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple retrieves information from https://money.cnn.com/data/markets/ and prints out a list of the most popular stocks.
+A simple scraper that retrieves information from https://money.cnn.com/data/markets/ and prints out a list of the most popular stocks.